kenb123/Basic-Expression-Lexicon-Variation-Algorithms-BELVA/README.md

 6. Other types of mutations that just usernames and passwords???

-Developed on Linux so Windows mileage may vary (as of 2016 March 29) --
+Developed on Linux and not testing on other platforms so Windows/OSX mileage may vary (as of 2016 March 29) --